TrojanSports - Former USC 4-star commit Junior Tuihalamaka leaves Trojans off new top 5

 He had since maintained that USC was still very much in the picture, telling us last week that the Trojans were recruiting him even harder since his decommitment.

+"As of right now, they're still in my top 5 for sure.
+I'm still communicating with the coaches every day.
+Right now, I'm still trying to build up a relationship with them, trying to have better communication with them and understand where I stand with them," Tuihalamaka told TrojanSports.com nine days ago.

-And yet he delivered a much stronger statement about where USC stands in his recruitment Monday -- posting a new top 5 schools list on Twitter that does not include the Trojans.
+On Monday, though, he delivered a much different statement about where USC stands in his recruitment -- posting a new top 5 schools list on Twitter that does not include the Trojans.

 Tuihalamaka's new top 5 features Notre Dame, Arizona State, Texas, Stanford and Oregon.